Whitepaperv2 · ethereum mainnet

 Fee exempt0%

 P2P transfers between EOAs — wallet-to-wallet — pay no fee.
-Adding/removing liquidity by whitelisted addresses (the deployer during setup) pays no fee.
 The token is self-describing about this via isFeeExempt and isAmmPair public mappings.

 6. Governance — $THODL as a lever on 6529